Cryental/Kayla.NET/README.md

 - TTML

 ### Bundled Automatic Encoding Converter
-You don't worry about encoding problem.
-This software will detect your subtitle encoding type and convert into UTF-8.
+You don't need to worry about encoding problem anymore.

+This software will detect your subtitle encoding type and convert into UTF-8 automatically.

 ### Batch Conversion
 You can convert all supported formats with one command line.